SenujiDes/CeylonMine/README.md

-🛠️ Complaint Management Web Page
+🛠️ Complaint Web Page Of CeylonMine Web App

 Developed for the Geological Survey and Mines Bureau (GSMB) of Sri Lanka, this web-based solution simplifies complaint submissions and tracking for quarry operations.
 It allows users to report concerns, track complaint progress, and ensures timely resolutions by authorities.